brandontrabucco/da-fusion/README.md

     annotations/
 ```

-The `COCO_DIR` config variable located [here](https://github.com/brandontrabucco/da-fusion/blob/main/semantic_aug/datasets/coco.py#L15) should be updated to point to the location of the `coco2017` on your system.
+`COCO_DIR` located [here](https://github.com/brandontrabucco/da-fusion/blob/main/semantic_aug/datasets/coco.py#L15) should be updated to point to the location of `coco2017` on your system.

 ## Setting Up The Spurge Dataset